CHAPTER 4: WORK, WORKERS AND ORGANIZATIONS

 - philosophy and purposes of the compensation system

 - intended equalization or differentiation of organization units (together with the rationale)

-- intended mix of cash and benefits
+- intended mix of cash, benefits, and long-term incentives

 - the basis of individual pay decisions